Haminimi/library/README.md

 # Library 📖
 ## Description
-This Library project is a part of [The Odin Project](https://www.theodinproject.com/dashboard)'s [curriculum](https://www.theodinproject.com/lessons/node-path-javascript-library).
+The Library app allows you to add your favorite books with all the basic information, switch the read or favorite status, delete books and clear your library at once using the clear button.
+This [Library project](https://www.theodinproject.com/lessons/node-path-javascript-library) is a part of [The Odin Project](https://www.theodinproject.com/dashboard)'s curriculum.
 The Odin Project provides a high quality web development education maintained by an open source community.
-## Live Demo
+## Live Preview
 The [Library app](https://haminimi.github.io/library/) built by [me](https://github.com/Haminimi).
 ## Main Features
 - **Switch Read Status:** The switch button enables the changing of a book's read status and provides an engaging and responsive effect.